 What the bursary can be used for

-Department for Education guidance on bursary states that it can only be used for essential equipment and services that a non bursary student would reasonably expect to have that would otherwise prove a barrier to education or attendance.
+Department for Education guidance on bursary states that it can only be used for essential equipment and services that a non-bursary student would reasonably expect to have that would otherwise prove a barrier to education or attendance.
 The key services that bursary can be used for are listed below.
-There must be a stated need, meaning the student or family must tell us they need these services and that need must be assessed by us, eg. Distance from school.
+There must be a stated need, meaning the student or family must tell us they need these services and that need must be assessed by us, e.g. Distance from school.

 The Bursary may be used to provide financial support for: